avsk80/Optimizing-MLOps-for-Predictive-Models/README.md

 3) Model Monitoring - Keep track of model experiments using MLFlow.
 4) Scalable ML - Developed and Deployed Logistic Regression and Random Forest Models in pyspark that were trained in a distributed setup.

-<b> Impact: </b>
+<b> Business Impact: </b>

 1) The drift detection process helps up make an informed decision on when to retrain a ML Model rather than retrain a model in a brute-force approach.
+This saves valuable compute resources and enables efficient cluster maintanace.
 2) MFlow's model tracking, versioning can alleviate the pain involved in maintaining multiple versions of different models.
-3) The automated model serving feature of MLFlow helps us to inference in real-time.
+Thus saves a lot of time by providing automatic logging system.

 <b> Project Setup requirements: </b>
 We recommend to create a databricks account (preferrably enterprise edition to leverage MLFlow's full services).